Tourism field trip itinerary

 4. Hike the Invincible Gold Mine Track near Glenorchy.
 Take your class for a three-hour hike on a historic track built by gold miners in the early 1880s.
 You’ll see a rotating convex table, built to separate gold ore from pulverised rock dust.
 At the site of the old mine, you can see remains of the water wheel and the most complete set of berdans (large, revolving cast iron bowls in which the ore was ground) left in NZ.

 5. Take the TSS Earnslaw to Walter Peak.
 The TSS Earnslaw is the only hand-fired steamship operating in the southern hemisphere.
-Commissioned by New Zealand Railways to service the communities around Lake Wakatipu, she was launched in 1912, and has sailed the waters of the lake for over 100 years.
+Commissioned by New Zealand Railways to service the communities around Lake Whakatipu, she was launched in 1912, and has sailed the waters of the lake for over 100 years.
 Combine a cruise with a visit to Walter Peak High Country Farm, to learn about the history of farming in the region.

 6. Book a 4WD trip to Macetown.
 Explore the historic gold mining town of Macetown.
 A ghost town abandoned in 1930s, it’s a DOC historic reserve, and the most intact abandoned gold mining villages in the region.
 Take a 4WD tour up the rocky road, with the added excitement of crossing the Arrow River 25 times each way.